 Much of the text in this document under the Sun and Moon sections is adapted (with permission) from Pasachoff, Jay M., A Field Guide to the Stars and Planets.

-Thanks to the Queensland Government Office of Fair Trading for investigating the safety of "eclipse glasses" and issuing a safety message for the Queensland public.
+Thanks to the Queensland Government Office of Fair Trading for investigating the safety of “The alignment of celestial bodies so that one is obscured, either partially or totally, by the other. glasses” and issuing a safety message for the Queensland public.

-All eclipse photographs in this document are by Terry Cuttle with the exception of Fig 3-2 by Rod Nave and Fig 3-3 by Stig Linander.
+All The alignment of celestial bodies so that one is obscured, either partially or totally, by the other. photographs in this document are by Terry Cuttle with the exception of Fig 3-2 by Rod Nave and Fig 3-3 by Stig Linander.
 The photographers retain copyright of their images.
 Permission is granted to reproduce these images provided that it is for non-commercial purposes and the copyright holder is acknowledged.

 All diagrams, maps and tables have been prepared by the Astronomical Association of Queensland except where noted in this paragraph.
 The eclipse timing details in the maps and tables have been calculated using Xavier Jubier’s solar eclipse Google Earth kmz files and Dave Herald’s Occult 4 program.
 The eclipse paths in figures 4-4 and 4-5 have come from the NASA 5 millennium catalog of solar eclipses.
 Figure 6-3 (Sunspot cycle diagram) is from NASA Marshall Space Flight Center Solar Physics: http://solarscience.msfc.nasa.gov/SunspotCycle.shtml where monthly updates of sunspot numbers are available.
 In the section on Eclipses in History, the Chinese dragon image is from: http://www.csiro.au/resources/ps2af, the helium emission spectrum is from: http://imagine.gsfc.nasa.gov/docs/teachers/lessons/xray_spectra/worksheet-spectragraph2.html.